CCGenetics/guidelines-genetic-diversity-indicators/docs/3_Howto_guides_examples/Extinct_extant_populations.md

 # Extinct and extant populations

 Once populations are defined in space and the reference period is decided, try to find the most up-to-date information about the populations in the country.
-To find information about extinct populations, it is possible to either:
+To find information about populations which have gone extinct, it is possible to either:

 * Find direct reports of population extinction (i.e. when literature or local knowledge holders reports about local extinction, etc.), or

 * Comparing historical occurrence data (museum, observations by local experts) to newest occurrence data, in which there are no longer any occurrences where there previously were.

 In scientific **direct reports of population extinction**, population loss is mainly reported in the introduction or results sections.
-For example following paragraph in Cressey et al. (2015) regarding the Rose’s Mountain Toadlet:
+For example following paragraph in [Cressey et al. (2015)](https://www.cambridge.org/core/journals/oryx/article/fading-out-of-view-the-enigmatic-decline-of-roses-mountain-toad-capensibufo-rosei/31E5257B064E82CE7B4D32F1D92805C4) regarding the Rose’s Mountain Toadlet:

 ![](Extinct_pop_Fig1.png)